Gijs6/Barium/README.md

 ## Documentation

-To get started, clone the repo and run `pip install .`.
+To get started, run `pip install BariumSSG`.
 You can then just run `barium build` and `barium serve`.

 Barium reads files from the `source` directory, processes them with templates from the `templates` directory, and saves the output HTML files in the `build` directory.
 You can set which template to use in a file's front matter by setting the `template` to a file name (including file extension) property.
 If no template is provided, Barium tries to use `default.jinja`.